 Do I have to attend Orientation?

 Yes, all degree-seeking students are required to attend Orientation.
-At Penn State New Kensington orientation is a two step process.
+At Penn State New Kensington, orientation is a two step process.
 The first step is to participate in New Student Orientation (NSO) and then to attend Extended Orientation Programming before classes begin.

 What happens at Orientation?

-Orientation is a chance to meet with faculty and staff, begin to develop academic and co-curricular goals, make connections with other students, become familiar with campus resources, and schedule courses for your first semester.
+Orientation is a chance to begin to develop academic and co-curricular goals, make connections with other students, become familiar with campus resources, discuss your academic goals, and schedule courses for your first semester.
 This is your opportunity to begin implementing your academic plan and discover all that Penn State New Kensington has to offer you.

 How and when do I schedule my classes?

-A main feature of Academic Advising Day is the opportunity for each student to meet individually with an advisor to discuss academic goals and plan courses for the first semester at PSNK.
-Prepare for this by downloading the LionPATH app on your smart device and completing the pre-NSO homework.
+A main feature of NSO is the opportunity for each student to meet individually with an advisor to discuss academic goals and plan courses for the first semester at PSNK.
+Prepare for this by downloading the Penn State GO app on a smart device and completing the Pre-NSO homework sent by email.

 Student parking is free of charge.
 Students must complete a motor vehicle registration form in order to receive a valid parking permit.
-Permits must be renewed each year, and can be picked up during the first two weeks of each semester in the main lobby of the Administration Building, or any other time in the office of the Public Safety Manager, Conference Center 054.
-A valid PSU ID is required when picking up your permit.
+Permits must be renewed each year, and can be picked up during the first two weeks of each semester in the main lobby of the Administration Building, or any other time in the University Police & Public Safety office.
+A valid Penn State ID or State ID is required when picking up your permit.

 How will I know what books I need?
 Is the bookstore open during Orientation?